 We are getting used to it: “No one was killed, we are happy” –became a standard reaction to “better” incidents at large-scale dams which are on the rise this year.
 So far in 2018 just on the RwB’s record large dam accidents happened in China, Colombia, Kenya, Laos, Myanmar, Russia.
-The minor injuries could be treated via first aid scarborough with c2c; however, not all the injuries could be treated in a similar way.
 On December 13, in a “mild man made emergency” one of three gates of Dicle dam on Tigris has broken pouring water in unprepared downstream valley and partially submerging UNESCO World Heritage Site.
 Besides poor maintenance and lack of public participation in water management, the case illustrates how local downstream communities feeling “protected by a dam” quickly lose flood-adaptation skills and awareness.As waters in reservoir subside local local community also regains temporary access to ancestral graves and homes.
 Which dam bursts next?
 RwB

 The Tomb of Elisha (Al-Yasah, Eliseus) – a prophet of Islam, Judaism and Christianity comes into sigh decorated by mussels in Carikoren neighborhood on reservoir bottom, along with graveyards of local villagers first to be seen since submerged in 2000.
 Dailymail.co.uk